costajob/app-servers/README.md

 Go is the favorite of mine between the "modern" languages: is simple, elegant and fast.
 It compiles to native OS bytecode and has CSP built in to favor parallelism.
 I am still exploring GO, but as far as i've gone i am pretty happy with it.

+### Java
+[Java](http://www.oracle.com/technetwork/java/javase/downloads/jre7-downloads-1880261.html) default JDK 7 was installed.
+I get two SUN certifications back to 2006, the more i delve into Java the less i like it: its "enterprise" mood of doing things, its cerimonious approach of writing code, its specific design patterns that left developer watching code from 10.000 feet, its proliferation of bulky tools and editors (i use VIM)...
+If you ever used it and love coding you know what i am talking about.
+Said that, ignoring Java on this comparison is not an option, being the most used language in the world (2015) and having some smart folks invested so much into the technology.

 ## Benchmarks
 I decided to test how these languages manage multiple HTTP requests by using standard libraries and/or micro-frameworks.
 One exception is [Rails](http://rubyonrails.org/): since many start-ups favor other languages over Ruby for APIs based applications, i dare to illustrate how Rails compare to a more micro-service friendly Ruby library like [Roda](http://roda.jeremyevans.net/).